-I am a visiting assistant professor of history at Louisiana Tech University.
+I am an Assistant Professor of History at Louisiana Tech University.
 I am also a research fellow affiliated with the Waggonner Center for Civic Engagement and Public Policy and the Louisiana Tech Research Institute (LTRI).

 I teach courses on war and American society; youth, sexuality, and gender; the history of food; world history; and recent U.S. history.
 As a research fellow I write curriculum in the fields of cyber security, foreign policy, nuclear deterrence, and the Cold War for audiences ranging from K-12 students to active duty military officers.